Is a Correction Looming Ahead for Ingersoll Rand Inc. (IR)

 IR’s Market Performance

-IR stocks went up by 1.58% for the week, with a monthly jump of 3.59% and a quarterly performance of -2.37%, while its annual performance rate touched 77.24%.
-The volatility ratio for the week stands at 1.98% while the volatility levels for the past 30 days are set at 2.07% for Ingersoll Rand Inc..
-The simple moving average for the period of the last 20 days is 3.35% for IR stocks with a simple moving average of 9.08% for the last 200 days.
+IR stocks went down by -2.59% for the week, with a monthly jump of 1.14% and a quarterly performance of -2.69%, while its annual performance rate touched 61.69%.
+The volatility ratio for the week stands at 1.67% while the volatility levels for the past 30 days are set at 2.14% for Ingersoll Rand Inc..
+The simple moving average for the period of the last 20 days is 0.14% for IR stocks with a simple moving average of 5.70% for the last 200 days.

 Analysts’ Opinion of IR

-Many brokerage firms have already submitted their reports for IR stocks, with Goldman repeating the rating for IR by listing it as a “Buy.”
-The predicted price for IR in the upcoming period, according to Goldman is $59 based on the research report published on July 06th of the current year 2021.
+Many brokerage firms have already submitted their reports for IR stocks, with Wolfe Research repeating the rating for IR by listing it as a “Outperform.”
+The predicted price for IR in the upcoming period, according to Wolfe Research is $61 based on the research report published on July 12th of the current year 2021.

-Vertical Research, on the other hand, stated in their research note that they expect to see IR reach a price target of $54.
-The rating they have provided for IR stocks is “Buy” according to the report published on June 17th, 2021.
+Goldman, on the other hand, stated in their research note that they expect to see IR reach a price target of $59.
+The rating they have provided for IR stocks is “Buy” according to the report published on July 06th, 2021.

-Credit Suisse gave a rating of “Neutral” to IR, setting the target price at $51 in the report published on June 14th of the current year.
+Vertical Research gave a rating of “Buy” to IR, setting the target price at $54 in the report published on June 17th of the current year.

-During the last 5 trading sessions, IR rose by +1.58%, which changed the moving average for the period of 200-days by +40.68% in comparison to the 20-day moving average, which settled at $47.88.
-In addition, Ingersoll Rand Inc. saw 8.38% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IR fell by -2.59%, which changed the moving average for the period of 200-days by +35.91% in comparison to the 20-day moving average, which settled at $48.04.
+In addition, Ingersoll Rand Inc. saw 5.51% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading